MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ms.localizationpriority: medium
 ---

-# Manage Windows 10 Insider Preview Builds
+# Install Windows 10 Insider Preview Builds on multiple devices
 Administrators can manage installation of Insider Preview builds across multiple devices in their organization using the following steps:

 ## Register your domain